in-hub/incore-docs/InCore.IO/AnalogInput.rst

       .. _enumitem_AnalogInput_HardwareDriverNotAvailable:
   * - ``AnalogInput.HardwareDriverNotAvailable``
     - ``2``
-    - No hardware driver available for the current platform.
+    - No hardware driver available for this device.

 .. _enum_AnalogInput_Index: